back to top

 If the main subject is sharp, there can be a large part of the photo that isn’t.
 This area is often referred to by photographers as bokeh.
 Wide apertures help create this bokeh effect.

 But not all lenses create bokeh equally.
-This is why reviews often mention the quality of bokeh produced by a lens.
+Reviews often mention the quality of bokeh produced by a lens.
 The best examples paint a smooth, creamy background that doesn’t distract.

 Low-Light Photography

 A lens with a wide maximum aperture is called “fast.”
 Because it lets in a good amount of light quickly, a good fast lens is a must-have for low-light photography.
-But modern cameras perform extraordinary things with high ISOs.
-And this makes a fast lens less important.
+But modern cameras perform extraordinary things with high ISOs, making a fast lens less important.

-Ting said, you’ll often struggle for light without a large aperture, especially when it comes to night street photography.
-Get a good quality 50mm lens with a wide aperture, and you’ll be set for most street photography camera settings.
+You’ll often struggle for light without a large aperture, especially with night street photography.
+Get a good-quality 50mm lens with a wide aperture, and you’ll be good for most street photography camera settings.

 Photographing at night almost certainly means using a wide aperture.